Pasanpr/objective-c-style-guide/README.md

 Declarations
 ============

 * Always declare memory-management semantics even on `readonly` properties.
-List the management semantics first for consistency (and to match XCode default).
+List the management semantics first for consistency (and to match Xcode default).

 Good: